andrewwillmott/sun-sky/README.md

   in the shader.
 However, when used for shading rather than skybox display, it can also represent low-lying cloud cover.

-The Preetham code is a trusty standby, and has been shipped in several games.
+The Preetham code is an old standby, and has been shipped in several games.

-The Hosek code is new, it is a re-implementation of the Hosek paper using floats, with some minor optimisations, and an attempt to make the structure a bit more obvious.
-The CPU-only and table variants are solid, as is the night transition.
-The overcast functionality and BRDF convolution might need a bit more tweaking.
+The Hosek code is newer, but has also been shipped several times, and is what I recommend now, particularly as it includes an integrated ground albedo factor that feeds into the sky model.
+It is a re-implementation of the Hosek paper using floats, with some minor optimisations, and an attempt to make the structure a bit more obvious.

-I would like to provide some sample shaders, but for now look at FillTexture*, and the Table::SkyRGB() routines.
+See [sky.sh](sky.sh) for shader routines to evaluate the Hosek sky model, optionally with a roughness value, and some notes on how to set up the corresponding uniforms.
+The file [skybox_fs.sc](skybox_fs.sc) is an example of how to use these in a skybox context -- it also adds a sun disc.

 Results